morganbeatty/claude-cowork-context-tunnel/README.md

 For simple tasks, you should — the skill recognizes these as "Type 0" and says so.
 But when you've been *reasoning* in Chat — exploring tradeoffs, rejecting approaches, discovering constraints — that reasoning is the product.
 Manually summarizing it for Cowork loses signal every time.

-## Important: Session Loss

-Cowork sessions don't persist when you switch to Chat.
-If you tab over to Chat mid-session and come back, Cowork starts fresh.
-The tunnel prompt doubles as a recovery document — paste it again and Cowork picks up where it left off.

 ## Install

 **Claude.ai / Claude Desktop:** Download the skill folder and upload it via Settings > Skills.